 Office 365 Connectors

-Note: Office 365 Connectors web part is available only on group-connected team sites.
+Note: The Office 365 Connectors web part is available only on group-connected team sites.
 It is not available on Communication sites or on any sites in SharePoint Server 2019.

 Office 365 video

-Note: Planner web part is available only on group-connected team sites.
+Note: The Planner web part is available only on group-connected team sites.
 It is not available on Communication sites or on any sites in SharePoint Server 2019.

 PowerApps is a service that lets you build business apps that run in a browser or on a phone or tablet, with no coding experience required.
 Once you have created or customized an app using the service, you can add it to your SharePoint page with the PowerApps web part.
 Just enter the app’s web address or the app ID, and then resize the app to fit the page.
-Use the PowerApps web part.

 Power BI report